byzyworks/tridymake-mscs-edition/tridydb-cli/README.md

 ### **Tagset**:
 The array/list of tags that a particular module has, not including the tags of modules that are nested under it, and of which all tags are unique within this same array.

+### **Token Carry**:
+A mechanism invoked in some modes of interfacing with TridyDB, where the user enters a statement that is incomplete, or forms only part of a statement, often because it is being streamed in over multiple lines.
+With token carry, leftover tokens not part of a complete statement are continually "carried over" until the statement is finished, and can be further processed.

 ### **Tree Data Structure**:
 A particular array that is sometimes present in modules as the place in which other modules nested under the given module are contained.